WebSEAL Reverse Proxy Configuration

 Junction Mapping

 A Junction mapping table maps specific target resources to junction names.
 Junction mapping is an alternative to cookie-based solutions for filtering dynamically generated server-relative URLs.
 A rule is read from a file and uploaded to a Verify Identity Access deployment.
 The name of the file which contains the junction mapping config is the resulting rule name in Verify Identity Access.
-An example configuration is:

 Example: